 The Operating Agreement is the legal engine that drives your business, creating its governance, managing its working capital, and paying out its profits.
 Critical matters of money, voting, liability, and fiduciary constraints are at stake here.
-The SunDoc guides Member-Managed LLC and Manager-Managed LLC are a good source of information, but you may also wish to consultan attorney for advice.
-Download the Free Colorado LLC Operating Agreement to study an attorney-draftedsample Operating Agreement.
+You may also wish to consult with an attorney for advice.

 You will be required by the State of Colorado to file a form called the Articles of Organization.
 This one-page form contains your company’s core details.
 When the form is accepted by the Colorado Secretary of State, your LLC will be officially created.

 There are several essential pieces of information that need to go on your Articles of Organization.
 First, you will have to have a unique name for your new company as well as your company address.
 Next, you’ll have to know your chosen management method, who your LLC organizer will be, and who your registered agent is.
 In the State of Colorado, you don’t have to file member names, nor do you need to publish creation of your new LLC in a newspaper of record.

 If you have time restraints or prefer to outsource the filing of your paperwork, SunDoc can help.
 We can file your Articles of Organization on your behalf.

 7. Obtain an EIN and Open a Business Bank Account.